whrc/Circumpolar_TEM_aux_scripts/README.md

 ```

 > **Note**: You may need to rename the gap-filled output file (this step will be improved in future versions).
+HG: agreed - until the outputs have been thoroughly investigated - let's store the
+gap-filled data in separate files from the original downscaled climate data.

 ---